-(i) NOTE: To access iDRAC, ensure that you connect the ethernet cable to the dedicated NIC port.
+NOTE: To access iDRAC, ensure that you connect the ethernet cable to the iDRAC9 dedicated network port.
 You can also access iDRAC through the shared LOM mode, if you have opted for a system that has the shared LOM mode enabled.